OSC/openondemand.org/index.md

 Please consider contributing to the code repository on Github.
 Since January 2016 there have been over 8,000 commits to the code base, but we can always use additional development help!

+## Project Cybersecurity
+[Trusted CI](https://trustedci.org/) , the NSF Cybersecurity Center of Excellence conducted an in-depth vulnerability assessment of Open OnDemand, completing it in December 2018.
+This assessment included a careful review of the code, increasing our confidence in its security.
+The Ohio Supercomputing Center addressed the implementation issues (bugs) that were found during this review, producing a more robust revision of Open OnDemand.

+If you have security concerns or think you have found a vulnerability in Open OnDemand, please contact us directly via email on the news list linked above.

 ## Where to Learn More!

 ### Webinars